 Authorization is a security mechanism to determine access levels or user/client privileges related to system resources, including files, services, computer programs, data, and application features.

 In the context of information security, non-repudiation is the capability to prove the identity of a user or process that sent a particular message or performed a specific action.
 Proof of non-repudiation is a critical component of electronic commerce.
-It protects businesses from fraud and ensures that a company can trust a message or a transaction from a specific user or computer system.
+It protects businesses from fraud and ensures that a company can trust a message or transaction from a specific user or computer system.

 Security Testing Tools